Solar Home Heating Systems

 3. Solar Air Heaters

 For someone looking to heat a single room, or a smaller space such as a garage, a solar air heater is a reliable choice.
 A solar air heater is essentially an insulated box with a glass front and a dark-colored absorber within.
-As sunlight shines on the box, it heats up inside, and an air line going to the box pumps cooler air from the room into the box for heating.
+As sunlight shines on the box, it heats up inside, and an air line leading to the box pumps cooler air from the room into the box for heating.
 That hot air flows back into room, raising the temperature to a comfortable level.

 A solar air heater is a simple system that offers a stable supply of heat using direct sunlight.
 While air will naturally flow through the lines on its own without a fan or pump, an exhaust fan is typically employed to speed up air flow even more.